 3 Ways to Check For Damaged Roof Shingles

 According to a report from the National Weather Service, there were over 16,000 cases of severe windstorms in the United States in 2019, with Ohio coming in 7th out of all 50 states.
 In other words, wind damage can be a real issue for Ohio homeowners.

 Gauge Wind Speed

 Whew!
 The storm’s over.
 So what now?
-Superstorm Restoration over in Iowa suggests checking that wind speed, and we agree!
+Superstorm Restoration over in Iowa suggests checking out that wind speed, and we agree!
 They have a wind speed damage infographic (scroll down a tad) that gives some helpful numbers.
-These should guide you in assessing the risk to your roof shingles.
+These numbers will guide you in assessing the likelihood of any damage to your roof shingles from the storm.

 Wind speeds can be a huge indicator of whether your roof shingles were damaged in bad weather.
 However, you can’t exactly walk outside with a radar gun in the middle of a storm to check speeds.
 Luckily, you can find past weather reports for Columbus, Detroit, and beyond at LocalConditions.com.

 Find out how bad the storm really was, compare it to a metric for dangerous wind speeds, and you’ll have a better idea of whether or not you’re looking at a serious roof repair.

 Pro Tip: As our friends over at Owens Corning point out, different types of shingles are manufactured for different wind speeds.
 GPro Exteriors is an Owens Corning Preferred Contractor.
 This means we have a reputation for high-quality service and materials.
 By way of example, our StormMaster Shake shingles are warrantied for up to 150 mph.
 For reference, that’s faster than Hurricane Florence’s top recorded wind speed. 💨